Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 * **🔴 Red Status Dot:** The controller cannot reach the Nano IP.
 Check your network or IP address.
 * **🔥 Flashing TMax:** Your hottest chip has exceeded your target temperature by **8°C or more**.
 * **⚠️ Trial Expired:** If you haven't entered a license, the fan will set to **65%** for safety and the screen will lock after 30 minutes.

+* ⚖️ Disclaimer & Liability
+Use at your own risk.
+While this software has been extensively tested for stability and includes built-in thermal safeguards, it is provided "as-is" without any express or implied warranties.

+By installing this firmware, you acknowledge and agree that:

+Hardware Responsibility: You are solely responsible for the health and safety of your Avalon Nano miner and ESP32 hardware.

+No Liability: The developer (Stu1958) shall not be held liable for any hardware damage, data loss, loss of profits (mining downtime), or any other issues arising from the use or misuse of this software.

+Thermal Management: While this controller targets specific temperatures, environmental factors (ambient heat, dust, airflow) are beyond the software's control.
+Always monitor your equipment during the initial setup.

 ---
 *Developed by Stu1958.
 Proprietary software.
 All rights reserved.*